kdwils/blog/content/posts/installing-metallb.md

 # What's Next?
-Check out how to set up `cert-manager` alongside `ingress-nginx-controller` to access your services via hosts with https using pihole as a dns server.
+Check out how to set up  `ingress-nginx-controller` to access your services using pihole as a dns server with `cert-manager` to manage them certs.